sapcc/swift-drive-autopilot/README.md

 $ docker run --privileged --rm -v $PWD/config.yml:/config.yml -v /:/host sapcc/swift-drive-autopilot:latest /config.yml
 ```

+**Warning:** The **entire** host filesystem must be passed in as a single bind
+mount.
+Otherwise, the autopilot will be unable to correctly detect the mount
+propagation mode.

 ### In Kubernetes

 You will probably want to run this as a daemonset with the `nodeSelector`